Mykhailo-cpp/Intership_Ticket_Task/README.md

 ## Notes

-- `application.properties` is excluded from version control via `.gitignore` to protect the API token.
-Use `application.properties.example` as a setup template.
+- `application.properties` and `.env` are excluded from version control via `.gitignore` to protect the API token.
+Use `application.properties.example` and `.env.example` as setup templates.
 - The AI model used is `Qwen/Qwen2.5-72B-Instruct` via the HuggingFace router.
-This can be changed in `application.properties` by updating `huggingface.api.model`.
+This can be changed by updating `HUGGINGFACE_API_MODEL` in `.env` (Docker) or `application.properties` (local).
 - The `AiAnalysisService` is an interface — swapping the AI provider requires no changes to business logic.
+- The Docker image uses a multi-stage build: stage 1 compiles with Maven, stage 2 runs with a lightweight JRE only.
+No source code or Maven is included in the final image.